 If my current immigration status is undocumented and I suffer Medical Malpractice, does my present immigration status prevent me from bringing a lawsuit to recover for my injuries?

-No, No, No!
+No, no, no!
 Although many undocumented wrongly believe their immigration status prevents them from bringing legal action for an injury suffered, the truth is their immigration status has completely no bearing on their ability to seek recovery for an injury by filing a lawsuit.
-So, if you are currently undocumented and have been injured as a result of Medical Malpractice, or any other injury, consult an attorney.
-Remember, your immigration status does not prevent you from filing a legal action, if you have been injured.
+So, if you are currently undocumented and have been injured as a result of medical negligence, or any other injury, consult an attorney.
+Remember, immigration status does not prevent victims of malpractice from filing a legal action.

-To discuss any of the information contained in this page, or to speak to an attorney at The Dearie Law Firm, P.C., Contact Us or call 1-800-2-DEARIE.
+You deserve a medical malpractice lawyer in New York City who will fight for you.
+To discuss any of the information contained in this page, or to speak to an NYC injury attorney at The Dearie Law Firm, P.C., Contact Us or call 1-800-2-DEARIE.